tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 ***

-For the next week all of us played the game with fervor.
-I adapted to some of the quirks and was actually getting quite good at it.
+For the next week all of us played with fervor.
+I adapted to some of the quirks and was actually getting quite good.
 As I played different weapons were unlocked and I never saw the same mission.
 I mean of course some of them were very similar but they all were somewhat unique.
 We played battle royale most of the time but we would complete at least a few solo missions a day.

 I rarely saw Zane and when I did he was generally on his phone talking in a hushed voice.
 I figured he must have been busy as the game was probably nearing release.